 Power systems are going through a paradigm change.
 Centralized large generating facilities are being replaced with numerous distributed, incompatible, non-synchronous and relatively small renewable or alternative power plants, plug-in EVs, and energy storage units.
 Moreover, the majority of loads are expected to actively regulate system stability as well.
 This paradigm change, widely known as the democratization of power systems, is comparable to the great historical event of personal computers replacing mainframes or republics replacing monarchies.

 Syndem LLC is a Chicago-based start-up pioneering the development of technologies that empower all power electronics-interfaced suppliers and loads to behave like virtual synchronous machines (VSM, also called cyber synchronous machines) so that they can seamlessly integrate with the grid to actively take part in the regulation of system frequency and voltage, in the same way as conventional synchronous machines do.
 This does not only allow generating facilities to meet the requirement of Federal Energy Regulatory Commission (FERC) to provide primary frequency response but also allow converter-fed loads to provide primary frequency response as well.
-This will reduce/defer the infrastructure investment on transmission and distribution networks, reduce the required reserve in power systems, release the communication infrastructure from low-level control and open up the prospect of achieving autonomous power systems.
+This will reduce/defer the infrastructure investment on transmission and distribution networks, reduce the required reserve in power systems, release the communication infrastructure from low-level control and open up the prospect of achieving autonomous power systems without relying on information and communication systems.
 The company develops enabling technologies for seamless integration of renewables, EVs, energy storage and flexible loads, which can be applied to various industrial sectors (e.g. wind, solar, EV, energy storage, motor drives, and IT equipment), home appliances (e.g. TV, fridge/freezers, washing machines, and air-conditioning) and educational kits.

 To harmonize power system players and realize synchronized and democratized (SYNDEM) smart grids worldwide, via operating power electronic converters on the supply side, inside the network and on the load side as virtual synchronous machines (VSM).